Free-My-Financials/FreeMyFinancialsSAM/Documentation/Development.md

 3. Accept all recommended extensions from the popup on the bottom right

+4. In the web directory, create a file called .env.
+Copy and paste the content of .example.env to .env.
+Also create a github clientId and secretId in Github and add those to the .env file.

 ## Running Locally

 1. Open a new terminal in VSCode (Ctrl + Shift + `)

+2. Open the Docker Desktop Client.

-2. Start the data base
+3. Start the data base

    ```bash
     docker compose -f docker-compose.dev.yaml up --build db